ReactUnity/core/README.md

 - Run `npm start` from React project
 - Click play in Unity

 The documentation on the [main website](https://reactunity.github.io) is under development.
-You can also read detailed instructions in the outdated [wiki](https://github.com/ReactUnity/core/wiki).

 ## Known Issues